Best Places in Sydney to go for Autumn Colours

 Open daily.
 Adults $4.
 Children and Auburn residents free.

 A little known parkland located 20 minutes west of the CBD, the Auburn Botanic Gardens is a great place for the kids to explore and find the creatures of the rainforest, a jolly swagman at the billabong and meet kangaroos, wallabies and emus at the Fauna Reserve.
-There is also bird aviary and lakes with fish and ducks.
-In Autumn it is at its most colourful, spectacular best in the native garden.
+There is also a bird aviary and lakes with fish and ducks.
+In autumn it is at its most colourful, spectacular best in the native garden.
 There is a picnic area with BBQs and an accessible playground to make a visit to this picturesque park a fun day out.

 104R President Avenue, Caringbah South

 Open daily.
 Closed Good Friday, Christmas Day and Boxing Day.
 Free.

 Located in Caringbah and overlooking the gorgeous Yowie Bay, the Camellia Gardens is absolutely stunning in autumn when the camellia flowers are in bloom.
 The beautiful Camellia Gardens Teahouse overlooks the gardens and is the perfect location for Devonshire tea, high tea, breakfast or lunch.

 Open daily.
 Free.

 A small but truly loved park, Wahroonga Park is a special beautiful oasis for North Shore mums!
 The spacious park is accessible in the heart of Wahroonga village and the upgraded playground has given mums the opportunity to sit back and let the kids entertain themselves - from toddlers to tweens.
 When autumn arrives, sections of this park near Wahroonga Station transforms into a magical array of reds where the azaleas are planted.

 6. Rumsey Rose Garden